8base/old-documentation/docs/development-tools/cli/ci-cd.md

 # CI/CD System

-Large distributed teams usually have multiple developers working simultaneously on different features of the same application (therefore - of the same [Workspace](/docs/getting-started#workspaces).
+Teams that have multiple developers working simultaneously on different features of the same application – or [Workspace](/docs/getting-started#workspaces) – benefit from having isolated development environments for each developer.
+8base implimented the СI/CD system implemented to make this possible!
-СI/CD system was implemented in order to make parallel isolated development possible for each of the developers.

-After CI/CD is enabled in your Workspace - you can create additional **Environments** inside it.
+By enabling CI/CD in your Workspace you can create additional Workspace **Environments**.

 ![CI/CD Switch](../../images/enable-ci-cd.png)